-Man Tackled in Long Island Bagel Shop After Bizarre Misogynist Rant About Dating Sites
+Man Tackled In Long Island Bagel Shop After Bizarre Misogynist Rant About Dating Sites

 “He just went totally nuts.
 He said ‘why are you smiling at me?'” said one employee.
 “He started saying it’s because I’m short and nobody wants me.”

-The woman filmed the video, Diana Reyes, said that she and her friends were waiting to order when they overheard his rude remarks.
+The woman who filmed the video, Diana Reyes, said that she and her friends were waiting to order when they overheard his rude remarks.

 A MESSAGE FROM BAGEL BOSS: After todays incident everyone is ok!
 Use caution on dating sites and anyone who comes into our locations and mentions this video can get a FREE MINI BAGEL!!!!!!!! https://t.co/Pvi9jXxI6t